adamedx/autographps/ROADMAP.md

 * Make typesystem based mostly on datamodel, not graph
 * Get-GraphUriInfo, Invoke-GraphMethod don't support inherited methods
 * Fix '$false' values being ignored by Invoke-GraphMethod
+* Invoke-GraphMethod should take pipeline input for native objects
+* Fix parameter completion for multiple type classes
 * Fix parameter completion for uri parameters for method commands
+* Fix issues where commands like gls fail if no id is returned
+* Add -Count, -all support for `gls` ?
+* Add -Count, -First support for 'get-graphrelateditem'
+* Fix error stream pollution in GetNativeSchemaFromGraph

 ### Postponed